Saturday, 4 June 2016

 AN OVERVIEW OF THE SEVEN CHURCHES Part 2

-• Ephesus We begin with a fallen church ( chapter 2v5) " remember from whence thou art fallen".
-This corresponds to Genesis chapter 3, the story of the fallen man.
-The meaning of Ephesus is "desirable" and reminds us of what initiated the fall "a tree to be desired."
-This brought to the world evil and liars and a fallen state all of which are mentioned here.
+• Ephesus We begin with a fallen church (chapter 2v5), "remember from whence thou art fallen".
+This corresponds to Genesis 3, the story of fallen man.
+The meaning of Ephesus is "desirable" and reminds us of what initiated the fall, "a tree to be desired."
+This brought to the world evil and lies, and delusion, a fallen state in the eyes of God.
 The promise to the overcomer at Ephesus is access to the tree of life in the paradise of God, which access was forbidden by the presence of the cherubim.

-• Smyrna The story is of the deep suffering of God's people, and mirrors the suffering of Israel in Egypt (Exodus chapters 1 - 11).
-Notice the definite time period of the tribulation "ye shall have tribulation ten days."
-This takes us back to ( Genesis 15v13) "know of assuredly that thy seed shall be a stranger in a land that is not theirs and shall serve them and they shall afflict them four hundred years.
-A definite time period of suffering predicted to Israel, and now to the church.
+• Smyrna The story is of the deep suffering of God's people, and mirrors the suffering of Israel in Egypt (Exodus chapters 1-11).
+Notice the definite time period of the tribulation, "ye shall have tribulation ten days."
+This takes us back to Genesis 15v13, "know assuredly that thy seed shall be a stranger in a land that is not theirs and shall serve them and they shall afflict them four hundred years.
+A definite time period of suffering predicted to Israel, and now to a church.

 • Pergamos Here we have reference made to Balaam, the false prophet, and particularly to the doctrine of Balaam.
-The narrative starts in (Numbers chapter 22 - 24), but chapter 25 records the terrible judgement of God because they followed the advice of Balaam.
+The narrative is in Numbers chapter 22 - 24, but chapter 25 records the terrible judgment of God because they followed the advice of Balaam.

 Clearly, and unmistakably, in these seven churches we have a repetition of the Old testament story.
-History repeats itself .
-The imagery in revelation 2&3, as has been proved, spans from Genesis chapter 3 - 2nd Kings chapter 25, which is the entire span of the narrative history of the Old testament scriptures.
+History repeats itself.
+The imagery in Revelation 2&3, as has been proved, spans from Genesis chapter 3 to 2nd Kings chapter 25, which is the entire span of the narrative history of the Old testament scriptures.
 What happened in the old, happens again in the new.
 Thus we can see that this Bible is an integral whole and the story is one; that story is of the failure of man and the faithfulness of God; nothing more, nothing less.
-The rest of the chapters 4 - 22 will complete the picture; the rise of the wicked man of sin, the fall of Babylon, the two "olive tree" witnesses of Revelation chapter 11 (similar to Zechariah chapter 4), the subjugation of all sin and sinners, and the final restoration of all things is the story of this book and of the bible as a whole.
+The rest of the chapters 4-22 will complete the picture; the rise of the wicked man of sin, the fall of Babylon, the two "olive tree" witnesses of Revelation chapter 11 (similar to Zechariah chapter 4), the subjugation of all sin and sinners, and the final restoration of all things, is the story of this book and of the bible as a whole.
 In this wonderful way the seven churches of Revelation fit into the flow of the entire scriptures of truth.
 However there is one difference. and that is God brings it all to a glorious conclusion.
 Thus the book of Revelation is the only book which brings meaning to this life of which we are all part.
-The design of the bible is truly marvelous!
+The design of the bible is truly marvellous!

 No comments: